 A valuable resource for practicing the rules of debate and beginning networking relationships with other delegations is the annual ESMOAS Parliamentary Procedures Workshop.
-This workshop is hosted by a different institution each year, allowing ESMOAS participants to visit other campuses and develop deeper relationships with their own teammates.
+This workshop is a one day event held at an ESMOAS participating university and broadcast online via Zoom.